nsmryan/itscomputersciencetime.com/inwork/2020-01-18-My-Computing-History.md

 is that these programs use the same memory, the same queues, the same functions again and again, and check for errors everywhere, and have relatively few defects.

+I do wonder whether I should be doing something else.
+Should I use more formal methods, should I use Ada?
+What about Rust?
+Am I locked into old patterns that require too much work and provide too little value, are the shiny new tools not hardened enough for serious engineering?
+Are the hardened tools not the ones I'm using?
+Am I missing the right place in the landscape and wasting my energy?
+My explorations have shown me other options out there, but for now I'm still in the land of C, and I am staying there for flight software for now.

 ### The Retreat